 Approved procedures

-CUREC approved procedures allow you to apply for ethical review using the process for lower-risk research (completing a CUREC 1 or CUREC 1A application instead of a full CUREC 2 application form).
+CUREC approved procedures allow you to apply for ethics review using the process for lower-risk research (completing a CUREC 1 or CUREC 1A application instead of a full CUREC 2 application form).

 Approved procedures for specialised research areas: